 - Backend: If you want to configure an origin server for your service, enter a valid hostname, or an IPv4 or IPv6 address.
 Alternatively enter (or accept the default) "originless" to create a service with no origin server.
 Such services cannot forward requests to your servers, but they can respond to client requests with a response composed within your Compute@Edge package.

 Currently, it is not possible for Fastly services to have no backend, so if you choose specify "originless", a backend with address

 127.0.0.1 will be added to the service.
 This backend will not accept traffic and can be deleted if you add a real origin server later.

-The service initialization process provides a link to your service in the Fastly web interface.
-You can use this link to access features that allow you to do a variety of things like add or manage domains, change origin server names, and set up logging endpoints.
+The output includes a link to manage your service in the Fastly web interface.
+You can use this link to perform more complex configuration of the service, such as adding or removing domains, changing origin server settings, and setting up logging endpoints.